juliuswaldmann/parallax-react-js/README.md

 ## Installation
 ### Using npm
-You can install parallax-react normally through npm:
+You can install parallax-react-js normally through npm:

  `
  npm install parallax-react-js
  `
 ### Manual installation
-Alternatively you can also install parallax-react directyl from the source code:
+Alternatively you can also install parallax-react-js directyl from the source code:

 1. clone the repository with `git clone https://github.com/juliuswaldmann/parallax-react-js.git`
 2. open a terminal inside of the repository folder.